Advanced Sports Betting Regulation

 - Case Studies in Regulating Sports Betting

-As a supplement to our Understanding Sports Betting program, this more advanced program addresses the regulatory and operational impacts of sports wagering.
+*As a supplement to our Understanding Sports Betting program, this more advanced program addresses additional regulatory and operational impacts of sports wagering.

 Who can attend this event?

-Although the curriculum of the program is primarily designed for gaming regulators from either commercial or tribal jurisdictions, including gaming control board staff, Board members or Commission members, it is open to any gaming professionals with an interest in the potential impact of legalized sports betting.
+Although the curriculum of the program is primarily designed for gaming regulators from either commercial or tribal jurisdictions, including gaming agency staff, Board or Commission members, legislators, or policy makers, it is open to anyone with an interest in the impact of legalized sports betting.